StackStorm/st2/README.md

 ## Hacking / Contributing

-To set up development environment and run StackStorm from sources, follow [these instructions](https://docs.stackstorm.com/development/sources.html).
+To set up a development environment and run StackStorm from sources, follow [these instructions](https://docs.stackstorm.com/development/sources.html).

 For information on how to contribute, our style guide, coding conventions and more, please visit the [Development section](https://docs.stackstorm.com/development/index.html)